 - What types of activities can mentors partake in with their mentee?
-Depending upon the interest of the mentee, some girls may enjoy going out to lunch, taking a walk or hike, getting coffee, taking a trip to the nail salon, spending time outdoors, etc. The mentor runs activities by the parent/guardian in advance and we encourage the mentor & mentee to brainstorm fun and exciting activities to take part in! empowerHER also hosts many events throughout the year that the mentors and mentees are welcome to attend.
+All activities take place in the young girl's natural environment.
+Depending on the interest of the mentee, some may enjoy outings such as lunch, walks/hikes, taking a trip to the city or other desired location, spending time outdoors, etc. The mentor communicates regularly with the parent/guardian and we encourage the mentor & mentee to brainstorm fun and exciting activities to take part in! empowerHER also hosts many events throughout the year that the mentors and mentees may attend together.

 - Does the mentor choose their own mentee?
 Both the family and the prospective mentor are involved in the match process and we work together to make for the most successful match possible!
 Upon receiving all supporting documentation from both the mentor and mentee, empowerHER matches based upon similarity in interests, geographic proximity, and the desires of the mentor and mentee.